weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/sum-transformers.md

 ## How it works (under the hood)

 The `sum-transformers` module uses transformer-based summarizer models.
-They are abstractive, in that they generate new, shorter, text from the input text.
+They are abstractive, in that they generate new text from the input text, rather than to extract particular sentences.
 For example, a model may take text like this:

 <details>
   <summary>See original text</summary>